-Quick and easy to make, keep a jar in the fridge.
-Serve with crusty fresh bread, on crostini, for a plant-powered lunch or heat any leftovers for brunch wedge of crispy baked polenta or serve as a side with your supper.
+Quick and easy to make, it’s handy to keep a jar in the fridge.
+Serve with crusty fresh bread, or on crostini.
+For a plant-powered lunch or brunch, heat a portioned serve with a wedge of crispy baked polenta or as a side with your supper.

 - 1 large Aubergine or 2 small ones – cubed